 As a huge cycling fan, it is the biggest race on the calendar and something you absolutely must do!

 When I found out the Tour would depart from Utrecht in 2015, there was no way I was going to miss it.

 With friends in Utrecht, who also love cycling, this was the perfect chance to catch up and do something I had always dreamed of!

 Sport is a big part of my life, I’ve been passionate about it since an early age and I like to try and combine my travels with seeing major sporting events.
 These are some of the things that constitute my bucket list.

-As cycling is one my favourite to not only watch, but participate in, seeing the Tour de France has been a wish of mine for some time now.
+As cycling is one of my favourite sports to not only watch but participate in, seeing the Tour de France has been a wish of mine for some time now.
 When I found out it was in Utrecht, where two of my best friends live, I knew it was the perfect time to see it!

 What was most striking about watching the Tour was the sheer passion that the Dutch had for the race, I was completely surprised.
 I knew the Tour was popular on the continent, certainly more so than in England, but I didn’t realise just how much!